-The Department of Economics welcomes our new Assistant Professor
+The Department of Economics welcomes our new Professors

 Visit our lectures and seminars page for listings of current and upcoming seminars.
 Most of these are held at the University of Pittsburgh or other universities in the area.